Milk and Ice Cream and Cheese From a Fish

 Fish Family Farm, Bolton

 No, the Fish Family does not raise or sell fish.
-They raise cows and chickens and sell milk and ice cream and cheese eggs and other related items – and they are awesome.
-Readers of this blog know I don’t toss that word around lightly.
-But this place really is a great little oasis of days gone by and of deliciousness.
+They raise cows and chickens and sell milk and ice cream and cheese eggs and other related items.
+The Fish Family Farm Creamery and Dairy really is a great little reminder of days gone by.

-Another day with Damian looking for stuff to do… I decided, quite randomly, that we’d drive over to Bolton and check out the Fish Family Farm.
-My plan was simply to see the animals and maybe get an ice cream, for I didn’t really know what else they had to offer.
+Another day off with Damian looking for stuff to do… I decided, quite randomly, that we’d drive over to Bolton and check out the Fish Family Farm.
+My plan was simply to see the animals and maybe get an ice cream cone, for I didn’t really know what else they had to offer.
 Even though it’s in Bolton, which sounds so exotic and distant to many Nutmeggers, it’s right off of I-384 and I got there surprisingly fast.
 (However, once on their long and winding driveway, don’t drive like an idiot.
 There are two blind corners and if someone is also driving like an idiot coming the other way, watch out.
 I had this experience at a later visit and had a very, very near miss.
 I wasn’t the idiot for once.)

 Don Fish always dreamed of owning a farm that he could share with other people, so in 1981 he bought the farm and he opened it to the public.
 “We just feel like we have 200 acres and we should share it.”